 Singer Billie Eilish opened up about her history with mental health issues.
-The 18-year-old sat down with Gayle King for the The Gayle King Grammy Special on Thursday, January 23, and revealed that there was a point during her whirlwind rise to fame in 2018 when she had serious thoughts about killing herself.
+The 18-year-old revealed on Thursday, January 23, that there was a point during her whirlwind rise to fame in 2018 when she had serious thoughts about killing herself.

 “I don’t want to be dark, but I genuinely didn’t think I would make it to 17,” the “Bad Guy” singer admitted.
 “I didn’t ever think I would be happy again, ever.”

 When the CBS News host asked Billie if she ever thought about harming herself, the songstress looked back at a particular moment on tour when she struggled with the thought of suicide.